552135371/software_development_project/README.md

 - Download dataset using link https://durhamuniversity-my.sharepoint.com/personal/fvhv46_durham_ac_uk/Documents/Attachments/match_COSMOS_99_with_err(1).csv or we can send you the dataset by email (Without this dataset the code would not be run succesfully).
 - Run "5methods_redshift.ipynb" file in Master.

-# Link for our project on Git: https://github.com/552135371/software_development_project
+# username on github --- student name --- student number
+55213571 --- Huilin Wang --- xgjd24